Do I need to hire a lawyer?

 - A drunk driver or driver under the influence of a substance.

 - Road construction.

 - Missed work and wages for which you have not been reimbursed.

 - Inadequate coverage for your injuries or damages.

-If you hire an attorney, he or she will be able to determine if it is best to try to settle out of court or take the case to court.
-If the case goes to court, the details of the accident and subsequent injuries will be brought before either a judge or a jury, who will then determine fault and any financial award that should be given.
-Many attorneys who specialize in car accident cases don’t require up-front payment from clients, and some only require payment if the client wins.
+If you hire an insurance dispute attorney from one of the many injury law firms, he or she will be able to determine if it is best to try to settle out of court or take the case to court.
+If the case goes to court, the details of the accident and subsequent injuries and medical costs will be brought before either a judge or a jury, who will then determine fault and any financial award that should be given.